solstice-ai/optimal-energy-storage/README.md

 ## Controllers

 A number of different "controllers" are provided.
 Each controller is instantiated with its relevant parameters, and can then be used to "solve" a provided scenario.
-The solution is a set of charge and discharge values for every interval in the provided scenario.

 Controllers use the same temporal resolution as the provided scenario -- in other words, if half-hourly data is provided, the controller will provide half-hourly charge/discharge values.

+The "solution" that a controller provides is a pandas DataFrame having the following structure:
+- index of `timestamps` (same as the timestamps in the provided scenario)
+- column `charge_rate`: battery charge (positive) or discharge (negative) value at each interval (in W)
+- column `soc`: battery state of charge (in percentage) as a result of charge / discharge decisions

 By default, a controller will keep track of battery SOC when generating a solution, and will not return charging values that lead to battery exceeding max/min SOC.
 This can be